vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

     - AD location is on-prem only
     - Connect existing on-prem AD to AWS services
       - Connection using VPN or DX

+### AWS Transfer Family

+Transfer/access IN or OUT data in AWS S3 and EFS using legacy or non-native AWS protocols like SFTP, FTPS, FTP